top of page

 ~ Pema Chödrön

-Fear, agitation, discomfort, sadness, loneliness, boredom, and resistance often surface in unexpected ways.
+Fear, agitation, discomfort, sadness, loneliness, and boredom often surface in unexpected ways in the dark.
 Without the usual outlets or distractions, these reactions can feel amplified.
 It’s easy to become lost in them or blinded by unconscious defense mechanisms designed to manage and avoid these feelings.

 AT THE